by Public Relations Office

 In TEAMS, groups of students develop teamwork and critical thinking skills by working on an open-book, open-discussion engineering exam.
 The test problems are similar to college freshman-level engineering questions and show students how math and science concepts can be applied to real-life problems.

-Attendees come from seven counties and represent schools such as Beavercreek, Bethel, Carlisle, Carroll, Cedarville, Chaminade-Julienne, Franklin-Monroe, Northeastern, Northmont, Springfield, Tecumseh, and Yellow Springs.
+Attendees represent schools such as Beavercreek, Bellbrook, Bethel, Carroll, Cedarville, Chaminade-Julienne, Franklin-Monroe, Northeastern, Northmont, Springfield North, Tecumseh, and Yellow Springs.

 Media interested in covering the TEAMS competition should contact the public relations office at 937-766-7807.